demonishan/gradientor/RULEBOOK_GITHUB.md

 4. **Commit the Changes**
    - Command: `git commit -m "<your descriptive commit message>"`
-   - Use a clear, descriptive commit message that summarizes the changes.
+   - Use a clear, meaningful, and short commit message that summarizes the changes.

 5. **Push to Remote Repository**
    - Command: `git push`